 The CSA has acknowledged the concerns expressed by some reporting issuers, including the Corporation, as to whether the CSA's view of director independence is appropriate to companies such as the Corporation which have a majority shareholder.
-On December 19, 2008, the CSA published for comment a revised version of the Policy which included, among other things, the replacement of the current prescriptive approach to independence with a more principle-based approach.
+Previously, the CSA published for comment a revised version of the Policy which included, among other things, the replacement of the current prescriptive approach to independence with a more principle-based approach.
 Although the Board of Directors was encouraged by the new direction proposed by the CSA, the CSA has not yet proceeded with its proposed revisions.
-The CSA has indicated that it is still considering potential changes to the corporate governance regime.
-The Corporation encourages the CSA to continue its review of the "independence" definition as it relates to majority shareholders and to proceed with appropriate revisions at an early opportunity.
+The CSA indicated in the past that it was still considering potential changes to the corporate governance regime.
+The Corporation encourages the CSA to resume its review of the "independence" definition as it relates to majority shareholders and to proceed with appropriate revisions at an early opportunity.